 St. Mary’s Church was one of the many postcards produced by Henry.
 It was a favourite of many locals and tourists.
 More in the slider below.

 It was reported in the Mansfield Reporter, on Friday May 26th 1933, when the Edwinstowe cricket pavilion was opened by Lady Sybil Argeles;

 ‘The match for the occasion, Edwinstowe v Rufford Abbey provided the thrill of a very sporting finish, for the home side only won by the narrow margin of two runs.

 Edwinstowe were fortunate in winning the toss, and the brothers Charlie and Frank Tyndall (Henry’s sons) opened the innings on a perfect wicket.
 F. Tyndall being unbeaten with 41.’

-Charlie, and his brother Phil, were keen cricketers and it is believed that Charlie was a green keeper for the club and possibly an umpire.
+Charlie, and his brother Phil, were keen cricketers and it is believed that Paul Tindall was a green keeper for the club and umpire.

 Lady Sybil Argles New Cricket Pavilion Opening May 1933

 High Street – Harvey at No 28, Lowe at No 24, Whitworth at No 26, Tyndall at the Post-office with Carver & Moody n.d

 Later in October 1922, there was an advertisement in The Mansfield Reporter;